China’s anti-India move blocked by US, Germany

 Under this procedure, if there is no objection until the deadline, it is deemed to be passed.

-However Germany, at 4 pm stepped in to put a delay in issuing the statement.
+However, Germany, at 4 pm stepped in to put a delay in issuing the statement.
 Officials familiar with the developments tell OneIndia that the statements by Pakistan were deemed as unacceptable.

-The UN delegation of China, however protested and said that the clock had moved past 4 pm, when Germany intervened.
+The UN delegation of China, however, protested and said that the clock had moved past 4 pm, when Germany intervened.
 The deadline was then extended until 10 am on July 1.
 As the new hour approached, the US intervened at the last moment and called for it on another day.
 The statement was finally issued, but the delays have been seen as a sign of the global displeasure against both China and Pakistan.